top of page

 Postdoctoral Fellows

-The Geitmann Lab welcomes expression of interest from biologists, engineers, applied mathematicians.
-The Lab is currently specifically looking for postdoctoral fellows with engineering or math background.
+The Geitmann Lab welcomes expression of interest from biologists, engineers, physicists, and applied mathematicians.

 Please contact Dr. Geitmann to inquire about the possibilities.

-• Detailed letter of motivation (please see below for details).
+• Detailed letter of motivation (see below for details).
 This letter is crucial to be considered

-• Detailed CV with half-page summaries of previous research activities
+• Detailed CV with 1-paragraph summaries of previous research activities

 • Contact information (institutional email address and web site) for at least two academic references including your PhD advisor

-• PDF of at least one of your papers in which you were the first author and wrote most of the manuscript
+• PDF(s) of one or two of your papers/manuscripts for which you were the first author, did most of the experimentation, and wrote most of the manuscript.

-You may wish to look into the following opportunities for postdoc funding: NSERC, Banting, FRQNT (Canadians and permanent residents, Foreign candidates), HFSP, FulbrightMarie Skłodowska-Curie Fellowships, EMBO Long-term Fellowships (for European citizens).
+You may wish to look into the following opportunities for postdoc funding: NSERC, Banting, FRQNT, HFSP, FulbrightMarie Skłodowska-Curie Fellowships, EMBO Long-term Fellowships (for European citizens).
 Carefully check this database for a list of opportunities.

 For great tips about applying for postdoc positions, check out this Twitter thread by Duygu Özpolat.